Lucs2Busy/Hazel/README.md

 # Hazel
 HazelEngineDemo

-This is a walk through of the game engien Hazel.
-For me to practice game engine development.
+This is a walk through of the game engien Hazel for me to practice game engine development.